Monday, December 23, 2024

 The article emphasizes the importance of Two-Factor Authentication (2FA) for securing online accounts.

-It explains how simple passwords are no longer enough to protect against hackers due to various attack methods like phishing and brute-force attacks.
+It explains how simple passwords are no longer enough to protect against hackers due to various attack methods, such as phishing and brute-force attacks.

-2FA adds an additional layer of protection by requiring a second form of verification, which could be something you know, have, or are.
+2FA adds a layer of protection by requiring a second form of verification, which could be something you know, have, or are.

 What We Learned: